Zabolekar/budivelnyk/README.md

 The compiler also eliminates some unreachable code.
 For example, in constructions like `[-][+]` the second loop will not be executed, as the cell already contains 0, so it's safe to skip it during compilation.
 People usually don't write unreachable code on purpose other than for testing the compiler, so we emit a warning.

+## Frequently Asked Questions

+No questions have been asked yet.